 We all know that wearing heels isn’t the best thing you can do for your health.
 Which is why we’ve all enjoyed the popularity of summer’s “It” shoe, the Birkenstock.
 But with fall’s wares hitting stores, it’s time to strap on some height again.
 (And even the sensible heels are high this season.)
-Before you sigh about pinched toes, aching soles and throbbing heels, we’ve dug up some tips to help you be pain free in your strappiest of heels.
+Before you sigh about pinched toes, aching soles and throbbing heels, we’ve dug up some tips on how to make heels more comfortable and help you be pain-free.

 The slant of a shoe’s sole is called the pitch.
 And all you need to know about it from a consumer perspective is the steeper the pitch, the more your feet will hurt at the end of the day.
 Of course, higher heels have a pitch with a steeper land, but it’s worth it to pay attention specifically to that part of the shoe, regardless of heel height.
 You’ll find some heels comparatively have a more gentle slope.

 Posture is important for so many reasons.
 Not only does it make you look as beautiful and confident as possible, it helps you keep a strong, even stride that prevents heavy clomping that can make heels hurt even more.
 Think of yourself as a perfectly postured ballerina the next time you’re going around in heels.
 A hop to your step rather than a heavy pounding makes a marginal difference.